ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

     - sagemaker 1.18.5
     - and many others

 You can run `pip list` on the python interpreter to see the full list of installed python packages.
-ZEPL also supports `pip` and `conda` if additional libraries are required.
+Zepl also supports `pip` and `conda` if additional libraries are required.

 ## Attaching a Resource to a Notebook